Ricochet (comics): Fictional character biography

-Later, Ricochet became disillusioned because his efforts had not earned him any fame or recognition, and he blamed himself for the Hornet's death at the hands of a brainwashed Wolverine.
-He joined another team of teen heroes, Excelsior (now called the Loners), whose goal was to dissuade other superpowered young people from becoming heroes.
-During the aftermath of M-Day, when a majority of mutants lost their powers, Ricochet was one of the few who kept his abilities.
+Ricochet becomes disillusioned because his efforts had not earned him any fame or recognition, and blames himself for Hornet's death at the hands of a brainwashed Wolverine.
+He joins another team of teen heroes, Excelsior (now called the Loners), whose goal is to dissuade other superpowered young people from becoming heroes.
+During the aftermath of M-Day, when a majority of mutants lose their powers, Ricochet was one of the few who are unaffected.